mttaborturtle/CodeSummary-TheaterSite/README.md

 *Jump to: [Page Top](#Live-Project)*

 ## Subscription Plan Bug Fix
-This story required me to fix a bug on the Admin Dashboard page.
+This task required me to fix a bug on the Admin Dashboard page.
 The update subscription button would throw an error if clicked because if you are logged in as an admin then you are not a subscriber.
 I was tasked to write code that would disable the button if the user is logged in as an Admin.
 I accomplished this with a bit of Razor and HTML.
-This was the first story I worked on in the sprint.
+This was the first task I worked on in my internship.
 It was a great initial experience to get me up to speed with the MVC framework.

 Below is the HTML and Razor that I used to disable the button if the user was logged in as Admin: